-Examples of customised corruption prevention and AML/CTF training workshops carried out by Integritas360:
+Recent customised anti-corruption, corruption prevention and AML / CTF training workshops carried out include:

 Made up of manager and lawyers from of the legal section of the The Kingdom of Saudi Arabia’s National Anti-Corruption Commission (‘Nazah’) the training was facilitated by the Institute of Public Administration.
 Its primary aim was to raise awareness of corruption and corruption risks within the NGO and international development sectors.